arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

   // If the button is pressed, turn on the LED and print its state to the Serial Monitor if (buttonState == LOW) {
     digitalWrite(ledPin, HIGH);
-    Serial.println("- Button is pressed.
+    Monitor.println("- Button is pressed.
 LED is on.");
   } else {
     // If the button is not pressed, turn off the LED and print to the Serial Monitor digitalWrite(ledPin, LOW);
-    Serial.println("- Button is not pressed.
+    Monitor.println("- Button is not pressed.
 LED is off.");
   }

   // Wait for 1000 milliseconds